-Peter Singer, arguably the most famous and influential modern philosopher, argues quite convincingly that people have a moral obligation to give.
+Peter Singer, one of the most famous and influential modern philosopher, argues quite convincingly that people have a moral obligation to give.

 Singer is an interesting guy.
-Named by Time magazine as one of the 100 most influential people in the world, this original and influential moral pioneer is said to surpass any philosopher since Bertrand Russell.
+He was named by Time magazine as one of the 100 most influential people in the world.
 His best known book, Animal Liberation: A New Ethic for Our Treatment of Animals, gave birth to the worldwide animal rights movement.

-In his newest book, The Life You Can Save: Acting Now to End World Poverty, Singer uses ethical arguments, case studies and examples of charitable giving to conclude that our response to need is “not only insufficient but ethically indefensible.”
-He then goes on to examine individual psychology and why it is that we don’t do more, citing six major reasons.
-These reasons can be examined further to inform nonprofit marketing; to tell us how to appeal to donors and inspire them to give.
+In his newest book, The Life You Can Save: Acting Now to End World Poverty, Singer uses ethical arguments, case studies, and examples of charitable giving to conclude that our response to need is “not only insufficient, but ethically indefensible.”

 Based on this psychology, which is backed up by case studies in Singer’s book and also here, there are specific things you can do in non-profit marketing to inspire people to give.
 Here are six key takeaways: